 Steering Group Membership as at April 2020

-Tania Constable PSM – Mining Skills Organisation Pilot Steering Group Chair
+Tania Constable PSM – Mining Skills Organisation Pilot Steering Group interim Chair

 CEO, Minerals Council of Australia